 Hence, all aspects, such as budget, physical limits, flexibility, etc. Together contribute to the final selection of resistance.

 The incline feature for an elliptical trainer is not one to be found in the lower or middle category of budget easily.

-The feature basically includes the ability of the machine to increase the gradient against which the person has to train.
+The feature basically includes the machine’s ability to increase the gradient against which the person has to train.

-Hence, more the gradient, more is the amount of effort required to overcome the resistance imparted due to it.
+Hence, the more the gradient, the more is the amount of effort required to overcome the resistance imparted due to it.

-Moreover, the increase in incline will also simultaneously result in a decrease in stride length, just like climbing a hill.
+Moreover, the incline increase will also simultaneously result in a decrease in stride length, just like climbing a hill.